watch Aline Silva 's story

 “What this means is many athletes are limited to careers in sports after they retire or are injured,” Minjei says.
 “Some become coaches.
 But, it isn’t easy.
 Less than half of retired athletes can find jobs outside of sports.
 Still, many parents of strong athletes will tell me they only want their children to focus on sports training and not studies.”

-On this journey, Minjei will learn from leaders at the National Collegiate Athletic Association (NCAA), which regulates sports for nearly half a million student-athletes from 1,123 colleges and universities in the United States.
+On her journey, Minjei learned from leaders at the National Collegiate Athletic Association (NCAA), which regulates sports for nearly half a million student-athletes from 1,123 colleges and universities in the United States.
 The NCAA has an established history of not only developing school sports, but also providing crucial support to student-athletes in the form of professional and academic support, health and wellness, and financial assistance.
 Minjei’s mentor, Amy Wilson, director of inclusion for the NCAA, has spent her nearly 30-year career in higher education.

 For the past decade, Amy has worked on equity issues in intercollegiate athletics and given numerous presentations on Title IX and gender equity across the United States.
-Her wisdom and experience will combine with the years of Minjei’s own insight in developing student-athlete programs.
-Through this mutually-beneficial mentorship, the two women will play a key role in increasing women’s sports participation and developing a student-athlete system that empowers and educate Korean students of all backgrounds and abilities.
+Her wisdom and experience combine with the years of Minjei’s own insight in developing student-athlete programs.
+Through this mutually-beneficial mentorship, the two women play a key role in increasing women’s sports participation and developing a student-athlete system that empowers and educates Korean students of all backgrounds and abilities.

 Naoual Zaaraoui was born to become an athlete.